 Another great thing about them is that they enhance the clickthrough rate (CTR) of your ads.
 In turn, this improves your ROI.

-RLSA is a robust Google Ads feature that enables you to customise your campaigns for users who have already visited your website.
+RLSA is a robust Google Ads feature that enables you to customize your campaigns for users who have already visited your website.
 It lets you tailor keywords and ads, leading to effective retargeting when your target audience is browsing the web.
 This option is highly advantageous for your paid advertising efforts.

 The third strategy can also work wonders for your marketing initiatives.
 It entails creating ad groups and incorporating just one keyword relevant to your offerings.
 This ploy has several potential benefits: